-- · Drug regimen compliance screening
+- Drug regimen compliance screening

 - Drug drug interaction screening

 - Drug inferred health state screening

-- · Dosing/duration screening
+- Dosing/duration screening

 - Drug age caution screening

 - Drug sex caution screening

 - Duplicate prescription screening

 - Duplicate therapy screening

-- · Additive toxicity screening
+- Additive toxicity screening

-- · Apparent drug misuse screening
+- Apparent drug misuse screening

 - Opioid naïve days' supply limit

 - User defined therapy overlap

+- Opioid benzo concurrent use

+- Opioid buprenorphine concurrent use

+- Opioid antipsych concurrent use

 The Pharmacy is responsible for reviewing any claim with a DUR alert from the POS system.
 The Pharmacy is responsible for ensuring that its systems accept DUR messaging.
-Pharmacists should use professional judgment to follow up with Covered Persons and provide professionally appropriate counseling regarding the DUR messages.
+Pharmacists should use professional judgment to follow up with Covered Persons and/ or Prescribing Providers to provide professionally appropriate counseling regarding the DUR messages.
+Following the clinical decision, appropriate documentation should be illustrated on the hard copy.
 Prime requires Pharmacies in Prime's Medicare Programs Network to review, update and implement quality assurance systems and procedures at the POS as required by CMS regulations.
 Pharmacies are required to obtain and refer to the Covered Person's allergy information before dispensing.
 In addition, Pharmacies must ensure that all employees or other agents who dispense medications are aware of and use these DUR procedures, and that they follow currently accepted standards for contemporary Pharmacy practice as established by the applicable jurisdiction.